Skip to main content

 • Solar panels inclination tilt

 Specify the inclination (tilt) of the PV panels in degrees.
 It is a positive number between 0 and 90.
+This parameter applies only to the Fixed mount type.

 Example: 180